tbep-tech/State-of-the-Bay/doc/thriving-habitats-and-abundant-wildlife.md

 When viewed as a whole, the most significant and meaningful trends in the TBEP habitats of interest over the periods of record examined include: 1) the 47% gain in seagrasses since 1988; 2) the slight gains in both emergent tidal wetlands (10% gain) and freshwater wetlands (2% gain) since 1990; and 3) the 39 percent loss in native upland habitats since 1990.
 The increasing trend in seagrass coverage is a testament to improved bay water quality.

-While some recent gains in seagrass coverage have been erased, the remaining seagrasses still reflect improvements in water quality gained over the past several decades and still serve as an important guidepost for successful restoration of those subtidal habitats.
+While some recent gains in seagrass coverage have been erased, the remaining seagrasses still reflect improvements in water quality over the past several decades and still serve as an important guidepost for successful restoration of those subtidal habitats.

 The intertidal habitat gains demonstrate the effectiveness of publicly-funded habitat restoration projects and state and federal wetland regulatory programs.
 Minor increases in salt barrens may also reflect a landward expansion associated with sea level rise.